 By participating in the PARRTH process, your organisation will have access to work design experts who use evidence-based strategies to explore the work design challenges facing your workers and to co-create strategies to improve these challenges.

 The PARRTH process involves:

-Reflecting with the organization staff and management about the assessment results;
+Reflecting with the organisation staff and management about the assessment results;

-Redesigning work and/or organizational processes where appropriate and feasible;
+Redesigning work and/or organisational processes where appropriate and feasible;

 Tracking the effect of the redesign; and

-Habituating the change into the daily functioning of the organization.
+Habituating the change into the daily functioning of the organisation.